MarkSikos/Hyprland-Desktop/README.md

 1. Hyprland DE and all dependencies
 2. Kitty shell and Starship for customization
 3. Rofi, grimblast, pulseaudio etc.. for basic funcitons
 4. Sway's waybar (but others i.e. Dmenu works fine as well)
+5. A Nerd font for the emojis to work that you like (I use MesloLGL Nerd Font Mono Regular)

 <h2>Setup</h2>
 KDE is recommended, but should woek as well on GNOME, Sway etc.. too.
 Otherwise  try: